We advocate for the rights of people with albinism at local, national and international levels

 Attended our most recent local film advocacy event

 Our international advocacy generates global awareness and discussion about albinism in Africa.
 We lobby internationally for holistic responses to the crisis faced by people with albinism.
 In the Shadow of the Sun, the 2012 documentary film directed by Harry Freeland, our Founder and CEO, has been a vital tool in this endeavour, placing a global spotlight on the crisis in Tanzania.
 The film has screened in over 60 countries around the world and in high-profile advocacy arenas such as the United Nations and World Bank.
 Through evidence-based research we lead global policy debates, shape international conference agendas, and disseminate advocacy material.
-We contribute to United Nations reports, most recently the 63rd Session of the Pre-Sessional Working Group of the UN Committee on the Elimination of Discrimination Against Women (SuR: Tanzania).
-We also use international events as platforms for African albinism groups to amplify their advocacy on a world stage.
+We contribute to United Nations reports, most recently the 63rd Session of the Pre-Sessional Working Group of the UN Committee on the Elimination of Discrimination Against Women (SuR: Tanzania), whilst also speaking at high level United Nations Workshops such as the UN Workshop on Witchcraft and Human Rights in Geneva.
+We use these international events as platforms for African albinism groups to amplify their advocacy on a world stage.
+Standing Voice has also co-hosted important large scale events including Action on Albinism: a forum attended by delegates from over 29 African countries in Dar es Salaam.
 Our robust connections in the international press meanwhile enable us to reach expansive audience numbers with our work.

 Locally our advocacy focuses on community outreach and grassroots interaction in Tanzania.
 Much of the marginalisation experienced by people with albinism in the country stems from damaging myths about the condition.
 In Sub-Saharan Africa albinism is often understood to be a curse, or contagious.
 Some believe persons with albinism are not human and do not die, but are demons who disappear.
 The bodies of people with albinism are frequently said to possess magical properties, able to cure disease or deliver fortune; sex with a woman with albinism is thought to cure AIDS.
 Almost universally the condition is viewed as the exclusive 'fault' of the mother, a misconception that breaks up families and causes mothers of babies with albinism to be ostracised and abused.
 Defeating these myths is vital to breaking the cycle of marginalisation and violence that haunts so many with albinism.
 We deliver a range of activities to enrich community understanding of the condition and relieve stigma wherever it exists.
 Embedded in this is a deep sense of listening to those we engage, and tailored attention to the unique needs and nuances of each community.
 Local advocacy work includes outreach film screenings; public engagement performance events, using dance, music, art and theatre; support groups; and an array of awareness-raising events at schools, businesses, community centres and hospitals.
 Above all we facilitate self-advocacy: we create spaces of dialogue inside and between communities, equipping people with albinism and those who surround them with the tools they need to defend and demand their rights, articulate their needs and claim full participation in society.